-Amir has shared the stage with Nobel Peace Laureates and former presidents and spoken to audiences of up to a thousand at events in North America, Europe, the Middle East, North Africa, and Southeast Asia on a wide-ranging diversity of topics, and has been noted by WIRED as a “formidable speaker.”
+Described by The Economist as “puckish,” aka playfully mischievous, his writings and public lectures often covered a wide range of subjects – art, satire, storytelling, technology, surveillance, religion, free thought, human rights, moral philosophy, soft power, American foreign policy – but generally centered on what it takes to advance liberty and prosperity, individually and societally.
+He has shared the stage with Nobel Peace Laureates and former presidents, and spoken to audiences of up to a thousand at events in North America, Europe, the Middle East, North Africa, and Southeast Asia, and has been noted by WIRED as a “formidable speaker.”

-His advocacy and story have been featured in The New York Times, The Wall Street Journal, The Atlantic, The Guardian, Al Jazeera English, Bloomberg, France24, WNYC, BBC, CBC, and dozens of media outlets in over 13 languages across the globe, as well as the Emmy nominated documentary film Live Your Quest.
+After the release of his memoir in 2013 at the age of 26, his work quickly gained an influential readership that includes Hollywood personalities, former White House officials, Ivy League academics, tech entrepreneurs, and celebrated journalists.
+In 2014, following the ban of his book and blowback to the Arab Spring, he sought, and attained, political asylum in Canada, where he found renewed purpose and consciousness as an artist and creative entrepreneur.
+His story and advocacy have been featured in The New York Times, The Wall Street Journal, The New Yorker, The Atlantic, The Guardian, El Pais, Rare, Al Jazeera English Bloomberg, WNYC, BBC, and dozens of media outlets in over 13 languages across the globe, as well as in the Emmy nominated documentary film Live Your Quest.

 A. A. Nasr is the founder and executive producer of A Tribe Called Story, and the host of the podcast conversation series Love In the Second Nuclear Age.
 Vancouver, Canada is the city he calls home and his global HQ.